janmayjp/janmayjp/README.md

 ## Hi there 👋

-I'm a Software Developer, Graphic Designer and tech enthusiast passionate about computers, technology and learning new things!
+I'm a Software Developer and tech enthusiast passionate about computers, technology and learning new things!